-ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, will require contributed nonfinancial assets to be presented as a separate line item in the statement of activities, apart from contributions of cash and other financial assets and will require disclosure about the measurement and use of types of contributed nonfinancial assets.
-The ASU will be effective for fiscal years beginning after June 15, 2021 and requires retrospective application.
-HAWC will adopt this ASU in fiscal year 2022.
+Effective January 1, 2022, HAWC adopted the Accounting Standards Update (ASU) 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+This ASU requires contributed nonfinancial assets to be presented as a separate line item in the statement of activities, apart from contributions of cash and other financial assets, and requires disclosure about the measurement and use of types of contributed nonfinancial assets.
+This ASU has been applied on a full retrospective basis to the financial statements for the year ended December 31, 2021 and had no impact on previously presented changes in net assets, but resulted in additional disclosures.

-NOTE 2 - LIQUIDITY AND AVAILABILITY OF RESOURCES
+NOTE 3 - LIQUIDITY AND AVAILABILITY OF RESOURCES